Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Existence for the nonlinear approximate -problem

 \subsubsection{The div-curl estimates}

 For $k=0,1,2$

 Again, each part in the div-curl estimates should follow in the same way as in Section \ref{divcurlkk} so we omit the proof.
-Similarly, to control the interior terms in $[\Er]_\mm^{(2)}$, we also need a similar div-curl decomposition for the $\kk$-weighted terms and follow the method in Section \ref{sect E3kk}.
+For example, one can take $\curl_{\Ak_{\mm}}$ in the equation of $[v]_\mm$ to get the evolution equation of the curl: Then standard energy estimates give the control of curl part.
+One can control the divergence of $[v]$ via $\dive_{[\Ak]_{\mml}}v_\mm$, and control the divergence of $\bp[\eta]$ in the same way as in Section \ref{divcurlkk}.
+To control the interior terms in $[\Er]_\mm^{(2)}$, we also need a similar div-curl decomposition for the $\kk$-weighted terms and follow the method in Section \ref{sect E3kk}.
 Then we have